Chart Color Schemes

 Glen Iris demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Glen Iris has a notably high level of educational attainment among residents aged 15 and above, with 57.1% holding university qualifications compared to the national average of 30.4% and the Victorian average of 33.4%.
-This indicates a significant educational advantage for the area, potentially opening up opportunities in knowledge-based sectors.
-Bachelor degrees are the most common qualification type at 36.1%, followed by postgraduate qualifications (15.7%) and graduate diplomas (5.3%).
-Vocational pathways account for 17.4% of all qualifications among those aged 15 and above, with advanced diplomas making up 9.5% and certificates 7.9%.
+Glen Iris has a notably higher educational attainment than national and state averages.
+Among residents aged 15 and above, 57.1% have university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
+This is largely driven by bachelor degrees (36.1%), followed by postgraduate qualifications (15.7%) and graduate diplomas (5.3%).
+Vocational pathways account for 17.4%, with advanced diplomas at 9.5% and certificates at 7.9%.

-Educational participation is particularly high in Glen Iris, with 31.6% of residents currently enrolled in formal education.
+Educational participation is high, with 31.6% of residents currently enrolled in formal education.
 This includes 9.1% in primary education, 8.9% in secondary education, and 8.8% pursuing tertiary education.

 Frequently Asked Questions - Education